dh00mk3tu/very-cool-os/README.md

 Not Cool.

 So I decided to get off the track and devote time to reading, learning and understanding the structure of the processor.
+So that's what I did.

+Now, with a little bit of confidence in this sector.

 It was becoming more and more tedious and had for me to wrap my head around the struture of 80306.